-As at December 31, 2022 and 2021, the Bank only holds 9.68% ownership over the outstanding shares of Philippine Bank of Communications (PBCOM).
-Further, although the Bank has the capability to elect a seat in the BOD of PBCOM, the Bank has not exercised such right since the acquisition of the shares.
-Should the Bank exercise its right, it would only be represented in one of 15 seats of the BOD of PBCOM.
+As at December 31, 2022, the Bank held 9.68% ownership over the outstanding shares of Philippine Bank of Communications (PBCOM), which granted the former the capability to elect a seat in the BOD of PBCOM.
+The Bank did not exercise such right in 2022.
 Accordingly, existence of significant influence cannot be demonstrated.

-The investment in PBCOM amounting to ₱747,096 and ₱832,691 as at December 31, 2022 and 2021, respectively, is classified as financial asset at FVOCI (see Note 8).
+The investment in PBCOM amounting to ₱747,096 as at December 31, 2022 is classified as financial asset at FVOCI (see Note 8).